richardanaya/wambda/README.md

 # A simple spec

-To create a lambda, your web assembly module simply needs to adhere to a simple spec:
+To create a HTTP handler, your web assembly module simply needs to adhere to a simple spec:

 ```C
 // For making HTTP requests to outside world